vCard QR Codes: A comprehensive guide on designing and leveraging vCards

-A vCard QR Code can be used to exchange information, store contact information, or to import email programs such as Outlook or Gmail.
-This is rather beneficial as it eradicates the need to add too much information on the vCard, achieving a clutter-free, minimalistic look.
+A vCard QR Code can be used to exchange information, store contact information, or import email programs such as Outlook or Gmail.
+This is rather beneficial as it eradicates the need to add too much information on the vCard, achieving a clutter-free and minimalistic look.

-Sam Sargent, a member of BLAK, a private jet charter business implemented vCards which helped the business grow as it their potential clients and industry partners were able to view and save their information seamlessly.
+Sam Sargent, a member of BLAK, a private jet charter business, implemented vCard QR Codes that helped the business grow as its potential clients and industry partners were able to view and save their information seamlessly.

-An increased number of business owners are adopting either QR Codes on their business cards or replacing business cards with a vCard QR Code.
-The multi-functional vCard QR Codes have been widely successful
+An increased number of business owners are adopting either QR Codes on their business cards or replacing business cards with vCard QR Codes.
+The multi-functional vCard QR Codes have been widely successful.

-A vCard can be created within minutes by following these three simple steps –
+A static vCard QR Code can be created within a few minutes by following these three simple steps –

-This is the first step to creating a high-caliber QR Code.
-Choosing a free QR Code generator is a good option if you have an event coming up and don’t intend to use the QR Code for a longer duration.
+This is the first step to creating high-caliber vCard QR Codes.
+Choosing a free vCard QR Code generator is a good option if you have an event coming up and you don’t intend to use the QR Code for a longer duration.